Fresh (Raspberries album)

-Fresh is the second studio album by Raspberries, released in 1972 (see 1972 in music).
-It contained two Top 40 singles.
-"I Wanna Be With You" reached number 16 on the Billboard Hot 100, number 10 on Cash Box and number 7 on Record World.
-"Let's Pretend" reached number 35 on Billboard, number 18 on Cashbox, and number 14 on Record World.
-It was their highest-charting album, peaking at number 36 on the Billboard album chart.
+Fresh is the second studio album by Raspberries, released in 1972.
+It contains the two top 40 singles "I Wanna Be with You" which reached number 16 on the Billboard Hot 100, number 10 on Cash Box and number 7 on Record World, and "Let's Pretend" which reached number 35 on Billboard, number 18 on Cashbox, and number 14 on Record World.
+It was their highest-charting album, peaking at number 36 on the Billboard 200 album chart.

-This album was re-released on CD as part of the Power Pop Vol. 1, also containing their first album Raspberries.
+Creem critic Mike Saunders said of it that "This is the best album I've heard in a long time, and it looks like we have an important group on our hands."
+Music critic Greg Shaw said that the album is "every bit as enjoyable as the classic Beatles albums."

 Record World called the single "Drivin' Around" a "Beach Boys-styled hot rod rocker."
+Music critic Robert Christgau called it a "remarkable Beach Boys takeoff that has tape decks in it."

+This album was re-released on CD as part of Power Pop Vol. 1, also containing their first album, Raspberries.

 Track listing

 Timings and credits taken from the original Capitol issue (ST-11123).